brsh/lib.ps/readme.md

 This sets up my PowerShell environment - including my profile and my "standard" scripts, modules, psdrives, and settings.
 Of course, to load everything, I still need to manually doctor a main PowerShell Profile file.
 I use the AllUsersCurrentHost, cuz I'm every user (hmm... reminds me of a song).

-Some of my standard functions (run 'snew' to see a more current list; or 'snew -ModulesToo' to include loaded modules):
+Some of my standard functions ('snew' shows the current list; or 'snew -ModulesToo' to include loaded modules):

 Command                   | Alias       | Description
 -------                   | -----       | -----------
-Find-Commands             | which       | Lists/finds commands with specified text
-Find-Files                | find        | Search multiple folders for files Find-InTextFile           | grep        | Grep with GSAR abilities Get-CurrentCalendar       | curcal      | Show previous, current, and next months Get-LoadedModuleFunctions | glmf        | List functions from loaded modules Get-ModuleDirs            | moddirs     | List the module directories Get-NewCommands           | snew        | Show this list Get-ProfilePSDrive        | PfDrive     | Drives created by PS Profile Get-Profiles              | Profs       | List PowerShell profile files/paths Get-SplitEnvPath          | ePath       | Display the path environment var Get-WifiNetworks          | wifi        | List available wifi networks GoHome                    | cd~         | Return to home directory New-File                  | touch       | Create an empty file New-TimestampedFile       | ntf         | Create a new file w/timestamped filename Read-Profiles             | re-Profs    | Reload profile files (must . source) Set-CountDown             | tminus      | Pause with a countdown timer Test-Port                 | pp          | Test a TCP connection on the specified port Test-ValidEmail           | isEmail     | Returns true if valid email Test-ValidIPAddress       | isIP        | Tests for valid IP Address Test-ValidMACAddress      | isMAC       | Returns true if valid MAC Address
+Add-ToPath                | PathAdd     | Adds a directory to the path Find-Commands             | which       | Lists/finds commands with specified text Find-Files                | find        | Search multiple folders for files Find-InTextFile           | grep        | Grep with GSAR abilities Get-Calendar              | cal         | Show current month calendar Get-CurrentCalendar       | curcal      | Show previous, current, and next months Get-LoadedModuleFunctions | glmf        | List functions from loaded modules Get-NewCommands           | snew        | Show this list Get-ProfilePSDrive        | PfDrive     | Drives created by PS Profile Get-SplitEnvPath          | ePath       | Display the path environment var GoHome                    | cd~         | Return to home directory New-File                  | touch       | Create an empty file New-TimestampedFile       | ntf         | Create a new file w/timestamped filename Read-Profiles             | re-Profs    | Reload profile files (must . source) Remove-FromPath           | PathDel     | Removes a directory from the path Set-CountDown             | tminus      | Pause with a countdown timer Test-Port                 | pp          | Test a TCP connection on the specified port

 My default folder location for scripting is, aptly, C:\Scripts.
 I keep this library, therefore, in C:\Scripts\libs.ps.
 For some degree of security, I adjust the permissions so that the Owner is "Administrator" from the local machine - then I remove Write permissions from any non-Administrator user/group.
 This forces a UAC prompt (or abject failure) if I try to modify anything without Admin elevation.
 If you're not familiar with NTFS and permissions, I recommend looking into them....